Kneesnap/FrogLord/resources/documentation/games/greatquest/entity-descriptions.md

 maxHealth=100
 startHealth=100

 # A comma-separated list of damage flags which the entity is immune to/will not take damage from.
+(Optional)
 # Please refer to the following link for a list of damage flags, but do not include the '--' prefix:
 #  https://github.com/Kneesnap/FrogLord/blob/master/resources/documentation/games/greatquest/scripting.md#takedamage-script-only
 immuneMask=

 # How long (in milliseconds) the entity is invincible after taking damage.
-invincibleDurationLimitMs=0
+(Optional)
+# Note that this might actually be ignored by the game.
+invincibleDurationLimitMs=2000
 ```

 ### Character